opengisch/QField-docs/documentation/get-started/tutorials/advanced-setup-qfc.en.md

 !!! warning
     This workflow does not support changing the GeoPackage on the desktop, as being file-based, the whole GeoPackage will be replaced.
 This means that data can only be digitized using QFieldCloud.

-#### Ensuring Unique Identifiers in projects
+!!! info

-It is recommended to use the expression `epoch(now())` as primary key when using integer fields ("fid") as the unique identifier.
+    For the layers intended for use in surveying with multiple users, it is recommended to use the expression `epoch(now())` in the field "fid" as this requires a unique identifier.
-For this, itis important that the "Apply default value on update" option in the attribute form is not activated.
+    For this, it is important that the "Apply default value on update" option in the attribute form is not activated.
     This approach helps to improve synchronization, as the `epoch(now())` expression generates a unique identifier based on milliseconds, ensuring that each record has a distinct identifier.

 ## PostGIS